 - Manuscripts that are accepted and published will be copyrighted and owned by CCM (exclusive rights).
 However, we welcome you to post your article on your own website with the designation “© ChristianCoachingMag.com” with an active link back to the CCM site.
 Posting on third-party sites requires CCM permission.

 CCM is not able to pay writers for accepted manuscripts.
-Instead, we attempt to compensate writers for their hard work by our expectation is that being published in CCM will gain you exposure and credibility among coaching leaders across the world.
+Instead, we attempt to compensate writers for their hard work by giving them a free one-year subscription to the magazine.
+Also, our expectation is that being published in CCM will gain you exposure and credibility among coaching leaders across the world.
 We believe that is a tremendous value.
 We also encourage writers to mention your book and/or website in the bio line of your article.

 Our Article Types